-Our SENDCO has fifteen years' experience in teaching and learning.
-She holds a first-class degree in Education, Special Educational Needs and Inclusion and is currently undertaking the National Award for Special Educational Needs Coordinators.
-She is presently deployed full time to manage SEND provision in Parkfield Community School.
+Our SENDCO has seventeen years' experience in teaching and learning in both mainstream and special school education.
+He holds the National Award for Special Educational Needs Coordinators.
+He is presently deployed full time to manage SEND provision in Parkfield Community School.

-We have a team of teaching assistants, including a higher-level teaching assistant (HLTA) who are trained to deliver SEND interventions such as 'Toe by Toe' and 'Pocket Folders'.
+We have a team of teaching assistants, including a higher-level teaching assistant (HLTA) who are trained to deliver SEND interventions such as 'Neli' and 'Pocket Folders' and WellComm.
+Moreover, the early years staff have been trained in Makaton and SCERTS to help implement targets to support high level SEND learners.

-In the last academic year, key staff have been trained in supporting Hearing Impairment, Visual Impairment and Physical Difficulties.
+Most recently, key staff have been trained in supporting Hearing Impairment, Visual Impairment and Physical Difficulties.